 Farmer's maps maps of Michigan are among the earliest maps of Michigan and are highly sought after among collectors.
 Farmer was born in Half Moon, NY in 1798, educated near Albany and taught at the Lancastrian School in Albany.
 He relocated to Michigan in 1821 at the invitation of Governor Cass and the Trustees of the University of Michigan.
 He engaged in extensive survey work and published his first map of Michigan in 1826.
 Over the next 5 years, he was responsible for a total of 12 maps, many of which he engraved himself, including the first map of Detroit.
 His early maps were largely influential in promoting the extensive emigration to Michigan that occurred between 1825 and 1840.
 This example of Farmer's map is accompanied by the rare Emmigrant's Guide, which is recognized as the first emigrant's guide of Michigan.
 This 1830 edition is the true first edition.
 The 1830 edition did not include the map, but the map was available to be purchased separately and Howes notes that a few examples include the map.
 Beginning in 1831, the map was included with the Emigrant's Guide.
 The example of the map offered has been flattened and backed with a thin layer of Japan paper and left unbound.
-There are a few minor spots and some minor fold splits and very minor loss at the fold intersections, but generally the map is in very nice condition.
+There are a few minor fold splits and very minor loss at the fold intersections and a bit of loss at a few folds, but generally the map is in very nice condition.
 The guide is bound in brown leather and is in very good condition.

 John Farmer first became a school teacher and taught map drafting among other topics in upstate New York.

 At the time, Michigan Territory was in need of teachers.
 In December 1821 the board of University of Michigan in Detroit (still only primary and secondary education) offered Farmer a position as head of the Lancasterian School.